Daruvu: Development

 Director Siva who previously made films like Souryam, Sankham and Siruthai started working on this film in early 2011.
 Burugupalli Siva Rama Krishna who previously produced films like Thammudu, Sahasa Veerudu Sagara Kanya and Yuvaraju signed Ravi Teja for the film.
 The film was officially launched on 18 August 2011 in Hyderabad, India.
 After several months of filming, in January 2012 it was announced that the film was titled Daruvu.
 In February 2012, filming was disrupted by Telangana activists.
-The incident happened when the unit was filming Osmania University campus, Hyderabad.
-The activists raising slogans rammed onto the location and damaged the furniture and film equipment thus forcing the crew to call off the shoot.
+The incident happened when the unit was filming on Osmania University campus, Hyderabad.
+The activists, raising slogans, ventured onto the location and damaged furniture and film equipment thus forcing the crew to call off the shoot.

 Casting

 Ravi Teja was the first actor who was cast in the film.
 In October 2011, it was announced that Taapsee Pannu who earlier worked with Ravi Teja in Veera was signed for the film.
 The film is a socio-fantasy flick dealing with Yama Dharmaraju and Yamalokam.
 Veteran actor Kaikala Satyanarayana who was famous for his portrayal of Yama Dharmaraju in several films was cast for that role.
 Tamil actor Prabhu was cast for the role of Yama Dharmaraju's son.
 Popular Kannada actor Avinash and Marathi actor Sayaji Shinde were cast for important roles in the film.
 Top comedians of Telugu cinema like Bramhanandam, M. S. Narayana, Raghu Babu, Dharmavarapu Subramanyam, Srinivas Reddy and Vennela Kishore were also cast for vital roles in the film.